obogeanu2712/pia/readme.md

 Implementation of API on ESP32 module

+The mobile application is developed by our PIA teacher, Bogdan Florea (UNSTPB).
+The following part only describes the code running on the ESP32 used in this project.

-The program first scans and creates a list of available WiFi networks and accept the network password (if applicable) specified by a mobile app.
+The program first scans and creates a list of available WiFi networks and accepts the network password (if applicable) specified by a mobile app.
 After the WiFi connection is established, the app requests a list of data.
-From the list, the user is be able to request details about a specific entry in the data list, acording to the API specifications.
+From the list, the user can request details about a specific entry in the data list, according to the API specifications.

 Here's a list of the API requests and response specifications:

 getNetworks

-The getNetworks request is the first request sent by the app and is used for obtaining the list of available WiFi networks available to the ESP32 device, as well as setting the teamId parameter, which will be a required parameter for all responses.
+The getNetworks request is the first request sent by the app to obtain the list of available WiFi networks to the ESP32 device and set the teamId parameter, which is the required parameter for all responses.

 {
     action: 'getNetworks',
     teamId: string
 }

 The teamId value must be saved in the ESP32 program.
-Without it, the app will not allow further actions.
-The expected response is a JSON encoded object for each WiFi network, in the following form:
+Without it, the app doesn't allow further actions.
+The expected response is a JSON-encoded object for each WiFi network, in the following form:

 {
     ssid: string,